leangjia/blender_docs/manual/modeling/modifiers/modify/mesh_cache.rst

 .. tip::

    Both MDD and PC2 depend on the vertex order on the mesh remaining unchanged.
-   This is a limitation of this method, so take care not to add/remove/reorder vertices once this modifier is used.
+   This is a limitation of this method, so take care not to add, remove or reorder vertices once this modifier is used.

 Options